alwayshigh/BTN-AutoDL/README.md

 #### *utorrent-label*
 Set a uTorrent label for all downloads.
 #### *webui-port*
-Port set when instaling utorent Web UI.
+Web UI port for uTorrent.
 #### *webui-username*
-Username set when instaling utorent Web UI.
+Web UI username for uTorrent.
 #### *webui-password*
-Password set when instaling utorent Web UI.
+Web UI password for uTorrent.

 ## Filters
 Global Filters are used to help store repetitivly used filters to reduce repeating yourself.
 You then can reference them in the Local Filters using [`filter=`](#local-filters).
 Below is a basic example to download The Walking Dead as 720p HDTV Scene release.